 The mission of the Thoracic imaging section at the University of Colorado Anschutz Medical Campus is to provide the highest quality thoracic and cardiac imaging services, which includes plain film, CT and MRI.
 The division focuses on oncologic, transplant, interstitial lung disease and trauma imaging that reflects the focus of the University of Colorado Hospital.
 A full range of cardiovascular imaging is also available in cooperation with the Cardiac Imaging division.

-The section consists of five, fellowship trained radiologists.
+The section consists of six, fellowship trained radiologists.

 Peter Sachs, M.D.
 (Section Chief)